 The majority of Antarctic cruises depart from Ushuaia at the southern rip of South America.
 You can fly direct from Auckland to Buenos Aires in Argentina and then take a connecting flight south to Ushuaia.
 Once you board your cruise it is a 2-day journey to reach the Antarctic continent, where you will find protected bays teeming with wildlife as well as scientific research bases, remote military outposts and remnants of the polar pioneers.
 If you dream of kayaking, SCUBA diving, hiking, camping on ice and endless wildlife watching expeditions in Antarctica, then this is the option for you.

-Cruise out of Ushuaia generally fall into 2 categories.
+Cruises out of Ushuaia generally fall into two categories:

 (A) Antarctic Peninsula Cruises - The standard “Classic” cruises to the Antarctic Peninsula will generally take 10-12 days.

-(B) Antarctic Peninsula, South Georgia and the Falkland Islands – the longer trips will take up to 22 days.
-Visiting the sub-Antarctic Islands offers unique wildlife such as King Penguins and Royal Albatross as well as a fascinating history.
+(B) Antarctic Peninsula, South Georgia and the Falkland Islands – longer trips taking up to 22 days.
+Visiting these sub-Antarctic Islands offers unique wildlife such as King Penguins and Royal Albatross, as well as fascinating historical sites.

-- Greater choice of vessels, itineraries & activities
+- The greatest choice of vessels, itineraries & activities

 - Most affordable cruise options

-- Unless you absolutely hate boats and do not want to cross the drake passage then there are not really any cons on a cruise to Antarctica form Ushuaia, it is an excellent option!
+- Unless you absolutely hate boats and do not want to cross the Drake Passage (the bit of ocean between Argentina and the Antarctic Peninsula), then there are not really any cons on a cruise to Antarctica from Ushuaia, it is an excellent option!

 2. Cruise to Antarctica from Punta Arenas, Chile